The President’s Militia

 The Seditious Six

 In November, six Democratic lawmakers, all of whom have served in our nation’s armed forces, released a brief video reminding U.S. military personnel of their oath.
 There are several different versions of this oath, but they all say the same thing: that military personnel are to defend the U.S. Constitution and obey the orders of their superiors, so long as those orders are legal.
-In response, President Trump took to branding these lawmakers the “Seditious Six,” and publicly flirted with putting them to death.
-I watched the video repeatedly, looking for some subversive, treasonous message.
+In response, President Trump took to branding these lawmakers the “Seditious Six,” and publicly flirted with the idea of capital punishment.
+I watched the video repeatedly, prying for some subversive, treasonous message.
 There wasn’t one.

-I won’t feign surprise at such a brazen misrepresentation, such a callous and ghastly retort from America’s sitting president.
-Trump knows that he wields the power to whip his devotees into a frenzy, that with a few keystrokes he can credibly endanger the lives of six veteran lawmakers for the crime of publicly reiterating the law.
-He knows his words and actions paint real-life targets on people, and he proved his ghoulish willingness to demonstrate this ability on occasions like January 6th, and when he pulled John Bolton’s security detail as one of the very first official acts of this second term.
+By this point, we should know better than to feign surprise at such a brazen misrepresentation, such a callous and ghastly retort from the leader of the Western world.
+Trump knows that he wields the power to whip his devotees into a frenzy, that with a few keystrokes he can credibly endanger the lives of six veteran lawmakers for the crime of publicly reiterating a job description.
+He knows his words and actions paint real-life targets on people.
+He proved his willingness to demonstrate this ability on occasions like theviolent January 6th insurrection, and when hepulled John Bolton’s security detail as one of the very first official acts of this second term.
 The implied message is obvious: loyalty to one’s most faithful reading of the Constitution is sedition if it stands in the way of Trump’s personal ambitions.
 At what point can Trump’s illegal, immoral, norm-shattering behavior threaten the willingness of Republicans in Congress to enable such a leader?

 Members of Congress swear the same oath as the “Seditious Six.”
 Would reminding them of that fact warrant your execution?
-Is there a GOP spine left in Washington willing to faithfully and honestly interpret the law of the land?
-When their “Don” is no longer in power, they may find that it was a mistake to untether themselves from everything it means to be restrained, traditional, and, well, conservative.
+Is there a GOP spine left in Washington willing to remain accountable to the law of the land?
+When their “Don” is no longer in power, they may find that it was a mistake to untether themselves from everything it means to be lawful, traditional, and, well, conservative.

 We as citizens must serve our country with that same discipline.
 Only we get to decide when the goal post has been moved too far.